TernaryFortress/Worst-Case-Scenario-Playbook/README.md

 # Worst Case Scenario Playbook

+Let's brainstorm how to save as many individuals as possible.

 Prioritize strong social bonds.

 Figure out what everyone needs, and give it to them.
 Encourage others to do the same.